 Heckler was critical of "the loss of tactical control" that he said led to Mumbauer needing to use deadly force and suggested that Marino should have promptly been placed in the back of a police car in order to end the officers' "physical interaction" with him.

-Additionally, Heckler found, Rothrock, who had walked some distance from the scene to ask Ron Gallagher to move back from the area, should have stayed with his two colleagues.
+Additionally, Heckler found, Perkasie Police Sergeant James Rothrock, who had walked some distance from the scene to ask a witness to move back from the area, should have stayed with his two colleagues.

 "[The witness] didn't present a threat," Heckler wrote.
 "He could have been verbally requested to remain at a safe distance."